Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Introduction

 \subsection{Contributions}

 We model the relationship between the input feature vector and the predicted output for a trained decision tree.
 This can be used in a range of optimization applications involving decision trees or tree ensembles.
-We present a novel mixed-integer optimization formulation based on a projected \textit{union of polyhedra} approach, which we prove is ideal for a single tree.
-We show that existing mixed-integer optimization formulations for modeling trees, such as \cite{biggs2018optimizing} or \cite{veliborsPaper} do not have this property.
-We also show that the constraints in our model are facet-defining.
-While this formulation is generally not ideal when we impose polyhedral constraints on the decision, or when multiple trees are used in an ensemble model, the formulation generally excludes fractional extreme points present in \cite{biggs2018optimizing} and \cite{veliborsPaper}, leading to tighter formulations.
+We present a novel mixed-integer optimization formulation based on a projected \textit{union of polyhedra} approach, which we prove is ideal for a single tree and has fewer constraints and variables than existing formulations.
+We show existing mixed-integer optimization formulations for modeling trees either are not ideal for a single tree \citep{biggs2018optimizing, veliborsPaper}; or contain significantly more constraints \citep{kim2022reciprocity}\footnote{Our results were developed independently from this recent paper (and exist in an earlier version of this paper from 2020, \cite{biggs2020dynamic})}, leading to substantially slower times to solve in practice.
+Our formulation applies to general feature vectors compared to \cite{veliborsPaper, kim2022reciprocity}, which use binary encodings of the feature vector and are more difficult to incorporate into a constrained optimization formulation.
+While the formulation we present is generally not ideal when we impose polyhedral constraints on the decision, or when multiple trees are used in an ensemble model, the formulation generally excludes fractional extreme points present in \cite{biggs2018optimizing} and \cite{veliborsPaper}, leading to tighter formulations.